 Diversity drop-in hours are periodically conducted throughout the semester in B305 as a way for interested students to stop by, without an appointment, with a brief question or concern.

-Fall 2017 Diversity Walk-In Hours will be from 1 – 5 pm on the following dates:
+Spring 2018 Diversity Drop-In Hours are from 1 – 5 pm on the following dates: